Measuring the Effectiveness of Location-Based Advertising: A Randomized Field Experiment

 61 Pages Posted: 17 Aug 2015 Last revised: 28 Jun 2019

-Offline retailers increasingly use location-based advertising applications such as coupons to target consumers in their vicinity in real time.
-The rationale for the use of location-based coupons is that geographic proximity increases the relevance for consumers and thus the effectiveness of these campaigns.
-Two key interface-specific aspects of location-based coupon applications that influence its effectiveness are i) the provision of distance information and ii) the distance-based ranking of coupons.
+Offline retailers increasingly use location-based coupons to target consumers in their vicinity in real time.
+The rationale for the use of location-based coupons is that geographic proximity increases the relevance for consumers and, thus, the effectiveness of these campaigns.
+Two key interface-specific aspects of location-based coupon applications that influence their effectiveness are i) the provision of distance information and ii) the distance-based ranking of coupons.
 Therefore, the interface design is often referred to as the choice architecture.
 The aim of this paper is to study and quantify the impact of the choice architecture—via these two interface-specific aspects—on the effectiveness of location-based coupons.
-We conduct a randomized field experiment with 633,729 observations, including 3,644 different coupon promotions offered by 3,152 different stores located in 2,589 cities in a large Western European country.
+We conduct a randomized field experiment with 633,729 observations, including 3,644 different coupon promotions offered by 3,986 different stores located in 2,589 cities in a large Western European country.
 Overall, we can show that the most effective interface design for coupons is based on a distance-based ranking.
-Moreover, we observe negative distance and ranking effects in all treatment groups: the coupons that are preferred are those from stores that are i) geographically closer and ii) appear higher on the devices’ displays are preferred.
-However, we find significant heterogeneity in the impact of distance and display rank based on the interface design, the actual geographic location of users, as well as the product category.
-Specifically, users are more sensitive to increased distances if coupons are not sorted by distance as well as if coupons are for goods instead of services.
+Moreover, we observe negative distance and ranking effects in all treatment groups: the coupons that are preferred are those from stores that i) are geographically closer and ii) appear higher on the devices’ displays.
+However, we find significant differences in the impact of distance and display rank based on the interface design and the actual geographic location of users.
+Specifically, users are more sensitive to increased distances if coupons are not sorted by distance and if the users are located geographically close to stores.

-Keywords: Location-Based Services, Field Experiment, Mobile Analytics, Behavioral Effects, Interface Design, Choice Architecture
+Keywords: Location-Based Advertising, Field Experiment, Mobile Analytics, Behavioral Effects, Interface Design, Choice Architecture

 Suggested Citation: Suggested Citation